ranjitbijoy91/CourseEnrollment/README.md

 # CourseEnrollment
+After downloading the code, you will need to complete the steps below.

 In order for any http requests to successfully send requests, you need to run a local npmjs http-server, rather than opening up the html files directly in your browser.
 Setup steps can be found here: https://www.npmjs.com/package/http-server